 Statue of William Etty in York

-In particular some of his paintings show the model's pubic hair which would certainly have not been acceptable for in a painting on public view.
+In particular some of his paintings show the model's pubic hair which would certainly have not been acceptable in a painting on public view.

 Female nude in a Landscape